Commercial properties can make good cell tower locations.

 Do you have potential cell tower locations?
 Here’s our brief cell tower leasing qualifier.
-Most cell tower developers like Crown Castle, American Tower or SBA Communications will need a minimum of 50 feet x 50 feet but more likely 100 feet x 100 feet of rentable ground space for new cell tower locations they are seeking.
+Most cell tower developers like Crown Castle, American Tower or SBA Communications will need a minimum of 50 feet x 50 feet but more likely 100 feet x 100 feet of rentable ground space for new cell phone tower locations they are seeking.
 Cellular carriers may also be looking for the same amount of ground space, but the difference between the telecom carriers and the cell tower developers is that the carriers also sell their wireless voice and data subscriptions and generate revenue off of the data and minutes, while the tower companies only make money from the subleasing of tower and ground space to other carrier tenants.
 That is why landlords need a professional like Tower Genius to structure the lease agreement properly so that property owners are maximizing their values on these cell site locations.

 Tower Genius is a leader in cellular site leasing consulting and coaching.
 Our two Partners have identified, leased, developed and overseen the development of over 10,000 cell tower sites in the United States over the last 30+ years for all major wireless carriers and their own consulting firms.

 1. Flat Rooftops in urban and suburban areas are the primary cell tower locations the carriers target.
 The structures can be office buildings or industrial parks, factories, medical centers or hotels, schools, apartment buildings, or shopping centers.
 Sites frequently selected for cellular development average around 40-55 feet in height and are generally from 3 to 7 stories high.